wildpeaches/wildpeaches/src/_content/posts/2020-08-26-the-boonie-conundrum.md

 title: The Boonie Conundrum
 subtitle: Monte Carlo Simulation of a Conspiracy
 author: John Peach
+lede: This is the tale of the Great Boonie Conspiracy in which we show through the mathematics of the Gompertz Survival Function that all conspiracies must fail.
+It's the story of a coverup by people who didn't cover up and were exposed in the end.
 tags: [math]
 keywords: [Monte Carlo simulation, conspiracies, Gompertz Survival Function]
 ---

-This is the tale of the Great Boonie Conspiracy in which we show through the mathematics of the Gompertz Survival Function that all conspiracies must fail.
-It's the story of a coverup by people who didn't cover up and were exposed in the end.

 ## The Boonie story

 The high school is an imposing brick building with soaring white columns and a semi-circular drive enclosing an expansive lawn with tall shady oak trees.
 Go around to the back and you'll find the sports field where Boonie led the boys' soccer team.